-• pena to be issued on the application

-• rs of the impeachment, or of the party f his/her counsel.

-То

-Greetings:

-Senate of the Phenomena knowledge in the which the House, it commanded to appear before the nilippines, on the day of, at the Senate Chamber in, then and there to testify your e case which is before the Senate in e of Representatives has impeached, and to bring with you the following being necessary to use the same as
+Form of a subpoena to be issued on the application of the prosecutors of the impeachment, or of the party impeached, or of his/her counsel. То, Greetings: You are hereby commanded to appear before the Senate of the Philippines, on the day of , at the Senate Chamber in , then and there to testify your knowledge in the case which is before the Senate in which the House of Representatives has impeached , and to bring with you the following , it being necessary to use the same as testimony.

-testimony.
 Fail not.

-Witness , and Presiding Of- Senate at, Philip- ay of, in the year of our Lord

-Presiding Officer of the Senate
+Witness , and Presiding Of-ficer of the said Senate at , Philippines, this day of , in the year of our Lord Presiding Officer of the Senate

-Form of oath to be administered to the Members of the Senate and the Presiding Officer sitting in the trial of impeachments.

-"I solemnly swear (or affirm, as the case may be) that in all things appertaining to the trial of the impeachment of \\\\\\, now pending, I will do impartial justice according to the Constitution and laws of the Philippines: (So help me God)."
+Form of direction for the service of said subpoena.
+The Senate of the Philippines) То, Greetings: You are hereby commanded to serve and return the within subpoena according to law.
+Dated at, this day of, in the year of our Lord Secretary of the Senate Form of oath to be administered to the Members of the Senate and the Presiding Officer sitting in the trial of impeachments.
+"I solemnly swear (or affirm, as the case may be) that in all things appertaining to the trial of the impeachment of, now pending, I will do impartial justice according to the Constitution and laws of the Philippines: (So help me God)."

 Form of summons to be issued and served upon the person impeached.
-REPUBLIC OF THE PHILIPPINES ) S.S.
-The Senate of the Philippines ) То, Greetings: Whereas the House of Representatives of the Philippines did, on the day of, present to the Senate articles of impeachment against you, the said, in the words following: [Here insert the articles] And demand that you, the said, should be put to answer the accusations as set forth in said articles, and that such proceedings, examinations, trials, and judgments might be thereupon had as are agreeable to law and justice.
-You, the said, are therefore hereby summoned to be and appear before the Senate of the Philippines, at their Chamber in, on the, ato'clock, then and there to answer to the said articles of impeachment, and then and there to abide by, obey, and perform such orders, directions, and judgments as the Senate of the Philippines shall make in the premises according to the Constitution and laws of the Philippines.
+REPUBLIC OF THE PHILIPPINES) S.S.
+The Senate of the Philippines) То, Greetings: Whereas the House of Representatives of the Philippines did, on the day of, present to the Senate articles of impeachment against you, the said, in the words following: [Here insert the articles] And demand that you, the said, should be put to answer the accusations as set forth in said articles, and that such proceedings, examinations, trials, and judgments might be thereupon had as are agreeable to law and justice.
+You, the said, are therefore hereby summoned to be and appear before the Senate of the Philippines, at their Chamber in, on the day of, ato'clock, then and there to answer to the said articles of impeachment, and then and there to abide by, obey, and perform such orders, directions, and judgments as the Senate of the Philippines shall make in the premises according to the Constitution and laws of the Philippines.
 Hereof you are not to fail.
 Witness, and Presiding Officer of the said Senate at, Philippines, this day of, in the year of our Lord Presiding Officer of the Senate

 Form of Order to be indorsed on said writ of summons.

+REPUBLIC OF THE PHILIPPINES) S.S.
+The Senate of the Philippines)

+Greetings:

-REPUBLIC OF THE PHILIPPINES ) S.S.
-The Senate of the Philippines Greetings: You are hereby commanded to deliver to and leave with , if conveniently to be found, or if not, to leave at his usual place of abode. or at his usual place of business in some conspicuous place, a true and attested copy of the within writ of summons, together with a like copy of this order; and in whichsoever way you perform the service, let it be done at least days before the appearance day mentioned in the said writ of summons.
+You are hereby commanded to deliver to and leave with , if conveniently to be found, or if not, to leave at his usual place of abode, or at his usual place of business in some conspicuous place, a true and attested copy of the within writ of summons, together with a like copy of this order; and in whichsoever way you perform the service, let it be done at least days before the appearance day mentioned in the said writ of summons.

 Fail not, and make return of this writ of summons and order, with your proceedings thereon endorsed, on or before the appearance day mentioned in the said writ of summons.

-Witness \\\\\, and Presiding Officer of the said Senate at \\\\\, this \\\ day of \\\\\, in the year of our Lord Presiding Officer of the Senate
+Witness , and Presiding Officer

+of the said Senate at , this

+day of , in the year of our Lord

+Presiding Officer of the Senate